premos712/SECRET-GWAS/README.md

 ## Limitations
 The current version of SECRET-GWAS does not yet implement:
 - Imputation methods other than the one used by Hail (average value).
-- Attestation for non-Azure SGX machines.
+- Attestation only works on Azure SGX Machines.
 - Collaborative GWAS pipeline stages aside from genetic association.
 Hail must be used locally for filtering, QC, PCA, etc.

 ## License